 Locals are encouraged to host events or to join community events marking September 30.
 Orange Shirt Day is an opportunity to unite with First Nations, governments, schools and communities to come together in the spirit of reconciliation and hope.

 Unifor recognizes that to move toward recognition and reconciliation, Indigenous children must know that they are loved and valued.
-Download this t-shirt design and print the image below to spread the message of support.
+Download this poster (PDF) and share the message below to spread the message of support.

 National Aboriginal Day